-See page 154 for course descriptions in Management Information Systems (MIS).
+Management Information Systems (MIS) page 155

-See page 193 for course descriptions for Organizational Management (OPM).
+Organizational Management (OPM) page 193

 Major Field

 Business majors study the language, functions, techniques, and creative opportunities involved in the operation of a business organization.
 They also study the theoretical and analytical processes of rational decision making within the context of a faith-based entrepreneurial values system.